 - Loss of coordination

 While LSD addiction certainly affects physical health, its psychological impact is often more severe.
-Individuals should follow a comprehensive treatment plan once the detoxification process is complete.
+Therefore, individuals should follow a comprehensive treatment plan once the detoxification process is complete.
 Sometimes, benzodiazepines are prescribed to treat anxiety and calm the recovering individual.
 Drug counseling is available for individuals with an LSD dependency in the form of inpatient/residential treatment and outpatient treatment.
-Both options help individuals address mental health concerns, identify co-occurring disorders, manage emotions and effectively respond to setbacks.
+Both options help individuals address mental health concerns, identify co-occurring disorders, manage emotions, and effectively respond to setbacks.
 Clinical treatment also provides individuals with relapse-prevention skills and tools to help cope with stress, so they are able to continue their sobriety efforts and maintain healthy habits in their life outside of rehabilitation.

 To discover more therapeutic activities that encourage total well-being, review our Wellness page.